rfaulhaber/clock/README.md

 By default, this program looks for $HOME/.clock.yaml to know where to write to, otherwise it'll save to the `--dir` flag, otherwise $HOME/.clock.

-This program is a work in progress and not amazingly written.
+This program is a work in progress.

 ```
 Usage: